samueldosramos/dotfiles/README.md

 # Simple Dotfiles

-This is my dotfiles and scripts I use for customizing macOS.
+This is a simple dotfiles and scripts I use for customizing macOS.

 ## What are dotfiles?